nbashir97/effectsize/README.md

 The level of precision and CIs can be modified within the `decimals` and `intervals` arguments, as demonstrated in earlier simulation examples.

 Finally, to demonstrate the effect of how the group coding, we switched how smokers and non-smokers were coded.
 In the examples above, smokers were coded as 1 and non-smokers as 0.
-We now re-run the final example from above, but having switched non-smokers to 1 and smokers to 0:
+We now re-run the final example from above, but having switched smokers to 0 and non-smokers to 1:

 ```python
 effectsize.compute(data = nhanes,